hack-gpon/hack-gpon.github.io/_ont_xgs/ont-zte-f2801s.md

 ## Enable console redirection

-To see omcidebug messages on Telnet you need to execute this command (just the first time of each connection):
+To see omcidebug messages on telnet, execute this command (just the first time of each connection):

 ```sh
 redir printf